pranjalv123/ASTRID/README.md

-Note that if you are trying to run BioNJ*, you must have the PhyDstar.jar file in the same file as the ASTRID executable.
+Note that if you are trying to run BioNJ*, you need to build a different target:

+    bazel build //src:ASTRID-phydstar -c opt

 It's possible that FastME with SPR is slow on extremely large datasets, so you can instead do